Who We Serve

 Step 3: Integrate Your Assets

 We will assist you with what is needed to fully integrate your assets with your trust and estate plan.
-This typically involves mailing your signed deeds to the local recorder’s office with the needed forms, and obtaining forms to complete and sign with your bank, investment advisor, and life insurance company.
+This typically involves returning your signed property Deeds to us to submit to the local recorder’s offices with the needed forms, and instructing you how to update your financial assets with your bank, investment advisor, and life insurance companies.

 We Will Be There for You Later, as Well